C7197-Recep/moodle-quizaccess_ps/README.md

 Secure token and standard encryption methods are used for all information exchange.

-ProctorStone collects the following information related to students from Moodle during an exam :
+ProctorStone collects the following information related to students from Moodle during an exam via this plugin :

 1. Name/Surname
 2. Email
+3. Profile Photograph

+Based on the client institution's requirements, ProctorStone collects one or more of the following information over its own interfaces during an exam :

-3. Profile Photograph (Or Photo of ID Card if the institution requires)
+1. Photo of ID Card (instead of Profile Photograph if required)
-4. Webcam Recordings
+2. Webcam Recordings/ Photographs from Webcam
-5. Screen Recordings
+3. Screen Recordings
-6. Device Information/ IP Adress
+4. Device Information/ IP Adress

 LANGUAGE SUPPORT